RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 Also just incase you start to panic and think you need to learn all sorts of different Hex values and what they do, you don't, emulator developers always have a reference form this nearby and  there is a much simpler way to write instructions known as **Assembly Language**.
 Most emulators however use the Hex value in the CPU emulation loop to **decode** which instruction it should now execute.

+## Putting it all together

-Here is some pseudo code to piece together thwat we have talked about so far:
+Here is some pseudo code to piece together that we have talked about so far:
 ```js
 var instructions = [0xEA, 0xEA, 0xEA,...]; // All the steps that make up our recipe/program
 var programCounter = 0; // start at... well the start of the instructions array